Wednesday, February 21, 2007

 Not only were 370 plus children helped to go to school.
 At the same time 3 other ministeries were taking place under the leadership of Ginny Sperling.
 Ginny planned, arranged, made crafts and found speakers to hold a conference dedication to the value of Women.
 It was a day simply to celebrate women in the community called 'You, woman are important to God'.

 Another ministry that Ginny created for Northside is the 'Seeds of Harvest' Ministry.
 This is to help women in the community to find opportunites to bring more income into the home while recognizing all the roles that women need to play in the home.
-This ministry may include giving seeds to help plant vegetables to sell, to buying chickens to sell the eggs and in this case, the ministry purchased 3 sewing machines to make or repair clothing.
+This ministry may include giving seeds to

 The KIDS